-These resume reviewers accept large volumes of resumes for review, and the computer system (not a human being!) responds to jobseekers with auto-populated resume reviews.
+These resume reviewers accept large volumes of resumes for review, and the computer system (not a human!) responds to job seekers with auto-populated, template resume reviews.

-As you might have guessed, these free review sites provide:
+As you might have guessed, these free review sites provide job seekers with:

-- Content that’s not position, industry, or individual specific — or not specific enough
+- Advice that’s not job, industry, or individual specific — or not specific enough

 - Inaccurate recommendations

-As you might have guessed, the goal of these services is to MAKE SALES.
+As you might have guessed, the goal of these review services is to MAKE SALES.
+Plain and simple.

-If you tell a group of just 10 jobseekers that their resumes are inadequate, how many of those could you convert to clients?
+If you tell 10 job seekers that their resumes are inadequate, how many of those would convert to clients?
 These reviewers don’t need a high conversion rate … maybe a modest 1% does the trick.

-I can think of just one resume mill that uses the above “sales tactic” to secure clients and makes $5M in yearly revenue.
+One resume mill in particular that uses the above “sales tactic” to secure clients makes an eye-popping $5M in yearly revenue.